Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Introduction

 The rest of the paper is organized as follows.
-We review related work on COVID-19 impacts on the internet in Section \ref{sec:related-work}.
-The datasets used in all our analyses are discussed in Section \ref{sec:datasets}.
-We describe our methodology in Section \ref{sec:methodology}.
-In Section \ref{sec:data-usage-by-population-demographics} we examine broadband internet usage during lockdown in metropolitan and rural counties.
-Section \ref{sec:hourly-data-usage-patterns} studies hourly data usage patterns before and during lockdown.
-In Section \ref{sec:average-speed}, we look at the effects of COVID-19 lockdown on fixed broadband upload and download speeds.
-Section \ref{sec:packet-loss-analysis} examines packet loss during lockdown.
-We discuss our findings in Section \ref{sec:discussion} and conclude and discuss future work in Section \ref{sec:conclusion}.
+We review related work on COVID-19 impacts on the internet in \cref{sec:related-work}.
+The datasets used in all our analyses are discussed in \cref{sec:datasets}.
+We describe our methodology in \cref{sec:methodology}.
+In \cref{sec:data-usage-by-population-demographics} we examine broadband internet usage during lockdown in metropolitan and rural counties. \cref{sec:hourly-data-usage-patterns} studies hourly data usage patterns before and during lockdown.
+In \cref{sec:average-speed}, we look at the effects of COVID-19 lockdown on fixed broadband upload and download speeds. \cref{sec:packet-loss-analysis} examines packet loss during lockdown.
+We discuss our findings in \cref{sec:discussion} and conclude and discuss future work in \cref{sec:conclusion}.